 Treatment options depend on the severity of the MCL injury.
 Conservative treatment is usually effective if the medial collateral ligament (MCL) has a small partial tear: RICE: Rest, Ice, Compression, Elevation.
 To further protect the knee, the physician may recommend crutches to keep weight off your injured knee.

-For Grade 2 and 3 injuries, physical therapy and an exercise program are usually recommended to promote healing and restore knee strength.
+Further, for Grade 2 and 3 injuries, the physician may recommend physical therapy and an exercise program.
+This can promote healing and restore knee strength.

-Although severe MCL injuries usually respond well to nonsurgical treatment, surgery may be suggested if the collateral ligament is torn in such a way that it cannot heal or is associated with other ligament injuries, surgery may be an option.
-Sometimes, your ligament may be torn where it attaches to your shinbone or thighbone, the surgeon will reattach the ligament to the bone using stitches, a metal screw or a bone staple.
-If the tear is in the middle of the ligament, the surgeon will sew the torn ends together.
+Although severe MCL injuries usually respond well to nonsurgical treatment, the physician may suggest surgery.
+If the collateral ligament is torn in such a way that it cannot heal or if it associates with other ligament injuries, surgery may be an option.
+Sometimes, your ligament may be torn where it attaches to your shinbone or thighbone.
+In this case, the surgeon will reattach the ligament to the bone using stitches, a metal screw or bone staple.
+Moreover, if the tear is in the middle of the ligament, the surgeon will sew the torn ends together.